Physical Therapist Assistant Application Process

 - One form must be completed by the licensed PT or PTA that supervised the volunteer experience.

 - Two forms must be completed by both ACC PTA faculty members in your PTHA 1409 lab section.
+Faculty will complete these Work Skills Assessment Forms for all students at the completion of the PTHA 1409 course.
+These will be filed by the department and submitted to the PTA CAS for the student.

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”